Skipped Parts

-Skipped Parts is a 2000 American coming of age comedy-drama film directed by Tamra Davis.
-The film stars Jennifer Jason Leigh, Bug Hall, Mischa Barton, Brad Renfro and Drew Barrymore, reprising her role from Motorama.
+Skipped Parts, also known as The Wonder of Sex, is a 2000 American coming of age comedy-drama film directed by Tamra Davis, adapted from a 1991 novel by Tim Sandlin.
+The film stars Jennifer Jason Leigh, Bug Hall, Mischa Barton, Brad Renfro and Drew Barrymore.

-After making the film-festival rounds in 2000, the film had a limited release by Trimark Pictures.
+After making the film festival rounds in 2000, the film had a limited release from Trimark Pictures in 2001.
 It was filmed in Indian Head, Saskatchewan, Regina, Saskatchewan, Fort Qu'Appelle, Saskatchewan and Regina Beach, Saskatchewan.

 Plot

 In 1963, liberal-minded and reckless Lydia Callahan is raising her 14-year-old son, Sam.
 Lydia's father Caspar, a prominent local businessman, is running for governor of North Carolina, and does not want Lydia and Sam in his way, so the two are banished from North Carolina.
 They travel across the country and settle in Wyoming, where Lydia only wants to have a good time and refuses to allow Sam to call her "mom."

 Sam soon finds out that he is one of only two students in Gro Vont High School who read.
 The other one is Maurey, a girl the same age as Sam who wants to learn about sex.
 Consequent to their mutual discoveries, Maurey becomes pregnant.
-She decides to have an abortion in a distant hospital, and by accident, runs into her mother and the baseball coach who is also there with the same intent.
+She decides to have an abortion in a distant hospital and, by accident, runs into her mother and the baseball coach who are also there for the same reason.

-After that Maurey moves in with Lydia and Sam since her father banished her from his house.
-Meanwhile, Hank Elkrunner, a Blackfoot, falls for the feckless Lydia, while her dictatorial dad keeps tabs on them all from afar.
+After that Maurey moves in with Lydia and Sam since her father had permanently kicked her out from his house.
+Meanwhile, Hank Elkrunner, a Blackfoot, falls for the feckless Lydia, while her dictatorial dad keeps tabs on them all from afar, soon after Maurey and Sam were drinking tea and discuss about how romance works.

+Later in the bedroom, when Maurey and Sam were in their underwear (Sam in tight sweat underpants and Maurey in dotted underwear) and half of the clothes were hanging around in the bed, Maurey asks Sam to go first but Sam asks to do it first, eventually they both stood naked on the implied scene, that embarrassed Sam but Maurey said they would skip parts and then embraced.

 In the end, Maurey decides not to have an abortion and keeps the baby, a little girl named Shannon.
-After being threatened to be financially cut off unless she breaks up with Hank, and lets Sam go to Military School, Lydia decides to stay with Hank, and takes a job at the local diner.
+After being threatened to be financially cut off unless she breaks up with Hank and lets Sam go to military school, Lydia decides to stay with Hank, and takes a job at the local diner.
 In addition, Hank sells his trailer and moves in with Sam and Lydia, along with Maurey and Shannon who decide to permanently move in.
 The film ends with Sam finishing the flashback for the story, with Shannon nearby.

-Throughout the film, Sam has many dream fantasies that Drew Barrymore serves as the subject of his fantasies.
+Throughout the film, Sam has many dream fantasies wherein Drew Barrymore serves as the subject of his desires.

 Cast

 Production

-Though set in Wyoming, the film was shot in Saskatchewan, Canada in the summer of 1999.
+Though set in Wyoming, the film was shot in Saskatchewan, Canada, in the summer of 1999.